Autodesk/synthesis/emulation/emulator-building.md

 ## Phase 3: Building the Initial RAM Disk

 Move into the buildroot directory.
-This process is much simpler as it is one make command, however it is much longer time-wise.
+This process is much simpler as it is one make command; however it is much longer time-wise.

 ```shell
 $ cd ~/git/build && make
 $ cp ~/git/buildroot/output/images/rootfs.cpio.gz ~/vm-package
 ```

-This process can take upwards of 1 hours, so its recommened you do something else to pass time.
+This process can take upwards of 1 hours, so it is recommended you do something else to pass time.
 After this is complete, move on to phase 3.

 ## Phase 4: Setting up WPILib and CTRE Phoenix Libraries

-Build WPILib libaries, download CTRE Phoenix library, and copy them to the VM.
+Build WPILib libraries, download CTRE Phoenix library, and copy them to the VM.

 ```shell
 $ cd ~/allwpilib